Pathological Demand Avoidance (PDA) and toileting

 - Choose your battles – don’t sweat the small stuff.

-- Provide options – being able to choose between one activity or item empowers children and reduces their anxiety.
+- Provide options.
+Being able to choose between activities or items empowers children and reduces their anxiety.

 - If your child is very anxious, let them withdraw to a safe place until they’re calmer.

-Often children with PDA learn to be more compliant at school – don’t take it personally, this more likely indicates they can express their anxiety where they feel safe and secure - at home.
+Often, children with PDA learn to be more compliant at school, but don’t take it personally.
+This indicates they can express their anxiety where they feel safe and secure - at home.

-- Your child may take longer to master the toileting process – so be patient and positive and don’t try to rush it.
+- Your child may take longer to master the toileting process – be patient and positive, and don’t try to rush it.

-- Even if you are feeling frustrated, don’t let your child know.
-Remember, they are doing their best.
+- Even if you're feeling frustrated, don’t let your child know.
+Remember that they are doing their best.

 - Make sure your child has everything they need to feel comfortable and happy sitting on the toilet.